 We’re saddened to report that three young people have died from anaphylactic reactions in the past two months.

-It’s an experience that has puzzled thousands of seafood lovers across Canada and around the world: You’ve eaten fish and shellfish all of your life with no ill effects, and then one day, you’re eating some tasty tidbit from the sea – maybe some jumbo shrimp, some butter-drenched lobster, or some fresh-caught salmon – and […]
+It’s an experience that has puzzled thousands of seafood lovers across North America and around the world: You’ve eaten fish and shellfish all of your life with no ill effects, and then one day, you’re eating some tasty tidbit from the sea – maybe some jumbo shrimp, some butter-drenched lobster, or some fresh-caught salmon – […]

 From the Allergic Living Archives.
 A quick test: what’s the most widespread food allergy in North America today?
 If you answered ‘peanut’, that’s incorrect.
 But you could hardly be blamed given that legume’s notoriety.
 The right answer is seafood – from fish to crustaceans and mollusks.
 At a time when every “must-try” new restaurant is […]